 This Policy covers unwelcome conduct of a sexual nature.
 Consensual romantic relationships between members of the University community are subject to other University policies.
-For example, policies governing faculty-student relationships are detailed in The Faculty Code of Conduct.
-Locations may have local policies pertaining to consensual relationships.
+For example, policies governing faculty-student relationships are detailed in The Faculty Code of Conduct.1 Locations may have local policies pertaining to consensual relationships.
 While romantic relationships between members of the University community may begin as consensual, they may evolve into situations that lead to charges of sexual harassment or sexual violence.

-D. Gender Identity, Gender Expression, or Sexual Orientation Discrimination Harassment that is not sexual in nature but is based on gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation also is prohibited by the University's nondiscrimination policies if it denies or limits a person's ability to participate in or benefit from University educational programs, employment, or services.
+D. Gender Identity, Gender Expression, or Sexual Orientation Discrimination

+Harassment that is not sexual in nature but is based on gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation also is prohibited by the University's nondiscrimination policies2 if it denies or limits a person's ability to participate in or benefit from University educational programs, employment, or services.
 While discrimination based on these factors may be distinguished from sexual harassment, these types of discrimination may contribute to the creation of a hostile work or academic environment.
-Thus, in determining whether a hostile environment due to sexual harassment exists, the University may take into account acts of
+Thus, in determining whether a hostile environment due to sexual harassment exists, the University may take into account acts of discrimination based on gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation.

-&lt;sup>1 The Faculty Code of Conduct may be found in the Academic Personnel Manual (APM) Section 015.
+1 The Faculty Code of Conduct may be found in the Academic Personnel Manual (APM) Section 015.

-&lt;sup>2 University of California Nondiscrimination and Affirmative Action Policy Regarding Academic and Staff Employment; Nondiscrimination and Affirmative Action Policy Statement for University of California Publications Regarding Employment Practices; Academic Personnel Manual (APM) Section 035, Affirmative Action and Nondiscrimination in Employment; Personnel Policies for Staff Members 12, Nondiscrimination in Employment; University of California Policies Applying to Campus Activities, Organizations, and Students; and Nondiscrimination Policy Statement for University of California Publications Regarding Student-Related Matters.
+2 University of California Nondiscrimination and Affirmative Action Policy Regarding Academic and Staff Employment; Nondiscrimination and Affirmative Action Policy Statement for University of California Publications Regarding Employment Practices; Academic Personnel Manual (APM) Section 035, Affirmative Action and Nondiscrimination in Employment; Personnel Policies for Staff Members 12, Nondiscrimination in Employment; University of California Policies Applying to Campus Activities, Organizations, and Students; and Nondiscrimination Policy Statement for University of California Publications Regarding Student-Related Matters.